Skip to main content

 “ Mahek, I am going to Bijolia….”

-“ Bijolia” She replied. “ There are … Jain Temples there.”
+“ Bijolia,” Survi replied. “ There are … Jain Temples there.”

 “ But we are going to Kumbhalgarh tomorrow.
 Everything is fixed.”
 Mahek frowned.
+"Can't it wait for the day after?"

-“ Aise highway pe?”
-She frowned. “ Dusra…”
+Aise highway pe?”
+She frowned, unsurely. “ Dusra spare…

 “ Nahi hai Mem saab.”
+Driver shook his head.

 “Mr Singh?”
-She asked surprised. “ Can… I get a lift to the nearest bus stop?”
+She asked, surprised. “ Can… I get a lift to the nearest bus stop?”

-She stepped in with her backpack looking a little guilty as she murmured “ Thanks.”
+She stepped in with her backpack, looking a little guilty as she murmured, “Thanks.”

 “ Story of my life!”
 She shrugged.

-“ Where are you off to Miss Archeologist?”
+“ Where are you off to?”

 “ Thank You.
 Again.”She said.
 He nodded.

-“ Mr. Singh, you studied history and you are a local, so tell me what do you know about Ajabdeh Punwar?”
+“ Mr. Singh, you studied history and you are a local, so tell me what you know about Ajabdeh Punwar?”

 “ The Maharani?”
 He saw her take out a diary. “ Well, she … was queen consort, mother to the crown prince… and supported him.
-She was Bijolia’s samant Putri and she died early.”
+She was Bijolia’s Samant Putri, and she died early.”

 “ That’s it.
-But why are you …”
+But why are you …” he asked curiously.

-“ This is the Jain temples.”
-He pointed.
+“ This is the Jain temple.”

-“ I want to see something related to…”
+“ I want to see something related to…” She looked unsure as he nodded.

 He took her through the ruined corridors of what was once a temple.